top of page

 Tunnel Chute

-One of the biggest rapids comes shortly into the start of the trip: the famous Tunnel Chute.
-Originally blasted out by gold miners in the 1800s, this Class IV+ rapid takes you through a narrow chute before dropping into a rock tunnel.
-I won’t lie—I was nervous, especially about flipping out of the boat.
+One of the biggest rapids comes early in the trip: the famous Tunnel Chute.
+Originally blasted out by gold miners in the 1800s, this Class IV+ rapid shoots you through a narrow chute before dropping into a rock tunnel.
+I won’t lie, I was nervous, especially about flipping out of the boat.

-We hit "Last Chance" (Class III) before entering the chute, and sure enough—we flipped!
-But once we surfaced, caught our breath, and realized we were safe, it wasn’t so bad.
-After the drop, the rapids mellow out as you enter the tunnel, slowing down to a calm pool where all you have to do is float.
-Another boat from our tour scooped us up, and after regrouping, we got back in the raft and kept going!
+We hit "Last Chance" (Class III) just before the chute—and sure enough, we flipped!
+Once we surfaced, caught our breath, and realized we were safe, it didn’t feel so bad.
+After the drop, the rapids mellow as you enter the tunnel, slowing to a calm pool where all you have to do is float.
+Another boat from our tour scooped us up, and after regrouping, we jumped back in and kept going.

 Whitewater Rafting the Middle Fork of the American River